 The Better Business Bureau (BBB) is a private, nonprofit organization that’s focused on advancing marketplace trust.
 The BBB offers accreditation to businesses along with a ratings system, which consumers can use to determine how likely a business is to respond to complaints.

-Many people use the BBB to check on a business’ trustworthiness or to register issues.
+Many people use the BBB to check on a business’s trustworthiness or to file complaints about a company.
 Though you might not give much thought to how the Better Business Bureau works behind the scenes, it can play a role in influencing which companies consumers choose to do business with.

 What Is the Better Business Bureau?

-So what is the BBB and when did it start?
 The Better Business Bureau is a private, nonprofit organization that was founded in 1912 and is not affiliated with any government agency.
 The primary mission of the BBB is to help consumers identify trustworthy, reliable businesses.
-As of 2021, the BBB maintained profiles for approximately 6.3 million businesses and more than 25,000 charitable organizations.
+The group currently offers free, verified, and unbiased information on more than 5.3 million businesses in the U.S. and Canada at BBB.org.
+They also maintain profiles on roughly 12,000 charities on their site.

 How Does the Better Business Bureau Work?